ploomber/doc/doc/user-guide/cli.md

 ploomber-cloud deploy --watch
 ```

-You can also use the `--watch-incremental` to view only the newly added logs with every polling.
+You can also use the `--watch-incremental` flag to view only the newly added logs with every polling.

 ```sh
 ploomber-cloud deploy --watch-incremental